TerryHintz/leader.BOARD-GAME/README.md

 $2 - Have the option to hide elo

-$2 - Have the option to hide wins, loses and win %
+$2 - Have the option to hide wins, loses, draws, win % and +/-

 $1 - Name change